Parallel Best Arm Identification in Heterogeneous Environments: Technical Overview of The Main Result

-To prove a ${\Omega}(\log n)$ round lower bound for adaptive algorithms in the non-IID setting, we also need to take care of the case when $n > K$.
-In this parameter regime, we need to prove the lower bound directly for adaptive algorithms, which is more difficult because the algorithm can utilize its adaptivity to look for arms with high means and make more pulls on them.
-To address this issue, we choose to explicitly analyze for each heavy arm its probability of being the best arm after the first round of pulls, and then show that the sum of these probabilities is small.
+To handle this challenge, we choose to explicitly analyze for each heavy arm its probability of being the best arm after the first round of pulls, and then show that the sum of these probabilities is small.
+This analysis is much more complicated than that for the non-adaptive algorithms.
+We try to illustrate the main ideas below.

 The key to the analysis for each individual arm is that, because of the interleaved mean structure, Alice misses most information of half of the terms held by Bob.
-Without these information, her adaptivity cannot help much in the task of identifying which arm is more likely to be the best arm.
-On the other hand, the time budget constraint also prevent Alice from extracting and revealing to Bob too much information about her local means of arms which will survive (i.e., not be published) in the next round.
+Without this information, her adaptivity cannot help much in the task of identifying which arm is more likely to be the best arm.
+On the other hand, the time budget constraint also prevents Alice from extracting and revealing to Bob too much information about her local means of arms which are {\em not} published in the next round (see the algorithm {\em Arm Publishing and Additional Pulls} in Section~\ref{sec:induction} for details on how we publish arms).
 A similar argument holds for Bob.
-Despite appearing natural, it is highly non-trivial to put this intuition into a formal proof.
-The adaptivity of the algorithms further complicates the description of the posterior distribution of the arms after one round of pulls.
+Despite appearing natural, it is highly non-trivial to put this intuition into a formal proof since we need to carefully bound the ``help" of the historical information exchange.
+The adaptivity of the algorithm further complicates the description of the posterior distribution of the arms after one round of pulls.
 Fortunately, our implicit representation of the distribution classes is flexible enough to handle this additional complexity.

-Finally, we would like to mention that due to technical needs, in each step of our induction we have to ``consume'' multiple, but still $O(1)$, levels out of the $L$ levels of arms, but this will {\em not} change the asymptotic bounds.
+Finally, we would like to mention that due to technical needs, in each step of our induction we have to ``consume'' multiple, but still $O(1)$, levels out of the $L$ levels of arms, but this will {\em not} change the asymptotic round bound.